department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

           // from data sent to server
           // Objects that start with view: will not be sent, but their children will be merged
-          // into the parent object and will be sent 'view:field2': {
+          // into the parent object and will be sent
+          // These can be used to remove fields from what is sent to the server, like if we have
+          // a question that is only used to reveal other questions 'view:field2': {
             type: 'string'
           }